rekalogika/rekalogika.dev/docs/domain-event/00-intro.md

 /** @var Post $post */
 /** @var EntityManagerInterface $entityManager */

-$post->setTitle('New title');
+$post->setStatus('published');
 $entityManager->flush();
-// the event is dispatched after the flush above, and a message will
+// the event will be dispatched after the flush above, afterwards a message
-// appear in the log file
+// will appear in the log file
 ```

 ## Installation